pronoiac/paip-lisp/docs/chapter3.md

 recursive fashion.
 Others, like Hsts and integers, can be defined either recursively (leading to recursive functions) or as a sequence (leading to iterative functions).
 In this book, I tend to use the "list-as-sequence" view rather than the "list-as-first-and- rest" view.
-The reason is that defining a hst as a first and a rest is an arbitrary and artificial distinction that is based on the implementation of lists that Lisp happens to use.
+The reason is that defining a list as a first and a rest is an arbitrary and artificial distinction that is based on the implementation of lists that Lisp happens to use.
 But there are many other ways to decompose a list.
 We could break it into the last
 <a id='page-63'></a>
-element and all-but-the-last elements, for example, or the first half and the second
+element and all-but-the-last elements, for example, or the first half and the second half.

-half.
 The "list-as-sequence" view makes no such artificial distinction.
-It treats all
+It treats all elements identically.

-elements identically.

 One objection to the use of recursive functions is that they are inefficient, because